Repair Cafe

 Press Release...

 What do you do with a broken toaster?
 Or with a bike when the wheel runs out of true?
 Or with a sweater full of moth holes?
 Toss it?
 No way!
-Sustainable Westerville, Otterbein University, and the Westerville Public Library are organizing the first Repair Café in Westerville, Ohio on Saturday October 7, 2023.
+Sustainable Westerville, Otterbein University, and the Westerville Public Library are organizing the SECOND Repair Café at The Point in Westerville, Ohio on Saturday April 20, 2024.

-At [The Point on Otterbein’s campus], on [Collegeview, on [October 7] everything centers on making repairs.
-Starting from [9:00am] and ending at [12:00pm], various volunteer repair experts will be available to help make all possible repairs free of charge.
+The Point on Otterbein’s campus, located at 60 Collegeview Road, on April 20, everything centers on making repairs.
+Starting at 9:00am and ending at 12:00pm, various volunteer repair experts will be available to help make all possible repairs free of charge.
 Tools and materials will also be on hand to use and to purchase if needed.
 People visiting the Repair Café will bring along their broken items from home.
 Toasters, lamps, hair dryers, clothes, bikes, toys, crockery... anything that is broken is welcome.
 And can more than likely be repaired.
 The Repair Café specialists almost always have the know-how.

-By promoting repairs, [Sustainable Westerville and Otterbein University] want to help reduce mountains of waste.
-This is absolutely necessary, according to [Bethany Vosburg-Bluem and Paul Wendel].
-"We throw away piles of stuff in [the United States].
+By promoting repairs, Sustainable Westerville and Otterbein University, want to help reduce mountains of waste.
+This is absolutely necessary, according to Bethany Vosburg-Bluem and Paul Wendel, "We throw away so many fixable items in the United States.
 Even things which practically have nothing wrong with them, and which could easily be used again after a simple repair.
 Unfortunately, many people have forgotten that they can have things repaired.
 Repair Café wants to change all that."

 Paul points out that a repair minimizes waste, typically doubling or tripling the life of an object.
 "We want to encourage a conservation & repair mindset from start to finish.
 Buy durable items, then keep them going for as long as we can."